Empowering Young CBF Clergy to Thrive in Ministry

 CBF Fellows seeks to build upon the foundation laid during the crucial training years of seminary and divinity school to help congregational ministers connect the academic to the practical work of the church.
-As a two-year cohort, CBF Fellows are provided with practical resources which consist of six face-to-face gatherings, peer learning & guidance in-between sessions, individual sessions with a trained coach, and learning experiences designed around on-going CBF events to allow for maximum exposure to CBF staff and resources.
+As a two-year cohort, CBF Fellows are provided with practical resources through continuing education opportunities which consist of six face-to-face gatherings, peer learning & guidance in-between sessions, individual sessions with a trained coach, and learning experiences designed around on-going CBF events to allow for maximum exposure to CBF staff and resources.
 To increase the program's reach and effectiveness, congregations commit to providing a Minister Encouragement Team for their Fellow.
-This team provides regular encouragement adn stability to the minister which helps to sustain her or him not only between Fellows Cohort gatherings, but as a young congregational minister.
+This team provides regular encouragement and stability to the minister which helps to sustain her or him not only between Fellows Cohort gatherings, but as a young Congregational minister.

 Who are CBF Fellows?